top of page

 Georgia Trout Fishing Report For October

-Fall is arriving quickly.
+Fall has arrived.
 Cooler morning temperatures and shorter days have allowed the trout to start moving around and begin to eat more.
-The brown trout have begun or will bemaking their spawning runs on many of the North Georgia tributaries.
-A little rain should really push these movements as the low water can inhibit much of their process.
+With the recent rains, water levels are up from the normal fall lows.
+This has also caused many brown trout to begin their spawning runs on many of the North Georgia tributaries.
+More rains should really push these trout further up as the low water can inhibit much of their progress.
 Be looking for these fish staging around creek confluences as they move further upstream.
 Dry flies continue to produce on the higher elevation streams while nymphs are a bit more productive in larger waters.
 Overcast days have been the days to be on the water as the bluebird/high pressure days leave the trout inactive and spooky.
 As fall continues we look forward to seeing more insects emerging as the terrestrials dwindle.
 More prolific midge hatches have been coming off the water along with some caddis, BWOs, and PMDs in some of the North Georgia streams.
 If you're coming to the mountains to escape the bustle of the city be sure to avoid the tourist heavy areas that are drawing large crowds on the weekends.
 Oktoberfest in Helen, along with apple picking in Ellijay, and other fall festivals in Blue Ridge, Blairsville, and Clayton can back up traffic heading to some of the best trout waters in North Georgia.

 North Georgia Fly Fishing Guide Service